CICS110/CICS110.github.io/main/lectures/14_make_modules_mutation/Jared/index.md

 ### `from x import y as b,z as c`

-This allows us to import a specific *attribute* (variable, function, class, etc.) from a module and give it a new name.
+Finally, we can import a specific *attributes* (variables, functions, classes, etc.) from a module and give them new names.
 The syntax for this is `from module_name import attribute_name as new_name`, where `module_name` is the name of the module of interest, `attribute_name` is the attribute we want, and `new_name` is what we rename it to.
 We can also have multiple attributes and new names separated by commas.

 For example, to be really confusing,